NomnikeloDingiswayo/Rent-A-Car/README.md

 # Rent-A-Car
-This is a website fir a car rental company.
+This is a website for a car rental company.
 This is my first solo project.